Critical Insights from the Website Content Inventory

 Your governance should account for how the web team, as website authorities, can step in to advocate for better solutions.

-If your site has structural problems
+Content inventories reveal if your site has structural problems

 A content inventory can help you identify structural problems with your website by giving you a birds-eye view of key information such as URL paths and headers.